Rear Ported Speaker Placement (Guide)

 Rear Ported Speaker Placement

-In terms of rear ported speaker placement, the minimum distance it should be placed from the wall is the width of the port itself — with the maximum 4 feet and an ideal positioning of 1 ¹/² to 2 feet yielding the best sound quality.
+In terms of rear ported speaker placement, I’ve found that a maximum of 4 feet is the point where a speaker can still benefit from room gain but 1 1/2 to 2 feet from the wall often gives a good quality of audio.
 This could be different for you though since every room & speaker is different.

 What Are Rear Ported Speakers?